-In this guest post, Peru volunteer Mark Bierbaum takes us on his journey of discovery while volunteering at a children’s home in Ancón in northern Lima.
-Mark volunteered with his wife, Maggie, and their 17-year-old son, Michael, at Sagrada Familia in Ancón in northern Lima.
-In this essay, he describes his nervousness about his remedial Spanish skills, and his path to communicating cross culturally with the children and teenagers at Sagrada Familia.
+In this guest post, Peru volunteer Mark Bierbaum takes us on a journey to a caring community, Sagrada Familia, sheltering at-risk children in Ventanilla outside Lima.
+He writes about volunteering with his wife, Maggie, and their 17-year-old son, Michael, his nervousness about using his remedial Spanish skills, and his path to communicating cross-culturally with the children and teenagers they served.

 By Mark Bierbaum

 I was completely unprepared.
 I tried again; “Me-ya-mo Mark” came out of my mouth but I could tell by the look on the children’s faces that I was not making sense.
 Two weeks of volunteer work lay ahead, and my mood sunk when I realized that good intentions and nominal travel Spanish would not be enough to make the difference that I had hoped for.

 My volunteer service in Peru was with Sagrada Familia, a facility that started as a refuge for homeless children and evolved into a compound of improvised shelters that house, feed, educate, and treat hundreds of children each day in one of Lima’s largest slums.
 I was WHERE I wanted to be, but, without the communication skills I thought I needed.

 Each day, volunteer service was a joyful ritual of providing English lessons and daycare support interspersed with endless hugs, handshakes, and greetings from children of every age.
 The dusty jumble of partially finished, overused brick and mortar classrooms and multi-use buildings were in stark contrast to the beautiful and loving children that drew strength and laughter from each other with ease.

 “Each day, volunteer service was a joyful ritual of providing English lessons and daycare support interspersed with endless hugs, handshakes, and greetings from children of every age.”